crazy-max/diun/docs/config/defaults.md

 Defaults allow specifying default values for any configuration that is typically set at the image level using labels or annotations depending on the provider.
-Any of them will take precedence or be merged over defaults.
+Image-level values usually replace defaults when set.
+Metadata values are merged with defaults, and provider-specific documentation calls out any other fields that merge instead of replacing defaults.

 ```yaml
 defaults: